JosephJNK/describe-json/README.md

 ```
 'NumberType' describes an object with a field called 'parameterizedField', which itself contains a field called 'polymorphicField' containing a Number.
 'StringType' has the same structure, but with 'polymorphicField' containing a String.

-Support for type parameters on typeclasses, and the use of a typeclass as a type parameter are being added as well.
+Support for type parameters on interfaces, and the use of an interface as a type parameter are being added as well.

 ## Initialization